nginxinc/nginx-gateway-fabric/docs/developer/testing.md

 # Testing

-This document provides guidelines for unit testing in the project, including instructions on running the unit tests, accessing the code coverage report, and performing manual testing.
+This document provides guidelines for testing, including instructions on running the unit tests, accessing the code coverage report, and performing manual testing.
 By following these guidelines, you will gain a thorough understanding of the project's approach to unit testing, enabling you to ensure code quality, validate functionality, and maintain robust test coverage.

 ## Unit Test Guidelines